Ice Damming Solutions Winnipeg

-Accumulation of snow on your roof is inevitable in the winter, and with freeze-thaw conditions also comes the risk of developing ice dams on your roof.
+Accumulation of snow on your roof is inevitable in the winter, and with freeze-thaw conditions also comes the risk of developing ice damming on the roof of your Winnipeg home.

 Ice dams happen when heat from inside a home’s attic melts snow on the roof, then freezes when it runs to the bottom of the roof where it is colder.
 This develops ice and prevents the rest of the meltwater from running into the eavestroughs, pushing it back up under the shingles.